floppydonkey05/Zipbomb/README.md

 # The Application
-This application contains a zip bomb, and a random number generator.
+This application contains a zip bomb generator, and a random number generator.
 Much more may be added soon.

 Warning: I am not liable for any damages caused by this application or damages caused by the files created by it.
 Use at your own discretion.